sainib/niyam/README.md

 ## It is not your mama's rules engine!

 ### Description :
+Niyam (means Rule in Hindi language) is a complete platform for Enterprise Business Rules Management Platform.
+Unlike a language specific rules engine that results in fragment architecture because it cannot scale across programming languages and applications, Niyam works across the enterprise.

 ### Requirements & Guiding Principles :
 * Ability to create business rules centrally and apply externally to an application